Grenade (song): Background and writing

 In an interview with Idolator, Bruno Mars revealed the song's conception and inspiration, saying that he was with his friend Benny Blanco and he was playing a couple of songs to Mars, including one which lyrics were similar to the ones in "Grenade".
 Blanco added that the band to which the song belonged was not signed and the CD was not released.
 Mars replied, "I can relate to that so much, I want to take that and make it my own".
 Mars confessed that the song was inspired by "his love for a girl who did not love him back".
 He admitted to be "a bit of a drama queen in that song" and that the track was therapeutic to him.
 Afterwards, Blanco contacted Mars, who started writing his version.

 In the same interview, the singer expressed the desire to release the song as a single, claiming it was a "personal favourite".
 Ari Levine said the writing of "Grenade" was among the most difficult songs in the album since it took several months to complete.
-Later, on April 21, 2012, the team said that the last line of the song was the conflict, since it took two months for them to come up with "but you won't do the same".
+The team also said that the last line of the song was the conflict since it took two months for them to come up with "but you won't do the same".
 In May 2018, Claude Kelly stated in an interview that he was invited to the studio by Mars, as the singer wanted to collaborate with him.
 Once in the studio, he noticed Mars giving a hard time to one of his music partners, Philip Lawrence.
 The latter was once in a relationship with a girl that "he would do everything for" and received nothing in return.
 They started to throw extreme examples such as "you jump out of a plane" or "a shark would eat you" which they found amusing and started to write them on a list, "I'd jump out in front of a train, throw my hand on a blade, get hit by a bus".
 Eventually, they realized it was "catchy".